dandalpiaz/flask-linux-guide/README.md

 ### Hosts File

-In Debian, it seems to be necessary to remove 'localhost' from the IPv6 line in the `/etc/hosts` file in order for the Flask-Limiter to work as expected (discussed later), leaving:
+In Debian, it seems to be necessary to remove 'localhost' from the IPv6 line in the `/etc/hosts` file in order for the Flask-Limiter to work as expected, leaving:

 ```
 127.0.0.1       localhost